 A LogStream Master Node (v2.2 or higher) provides a bootstrap API endpoint, at /init/install-worker.sh , which returns a shell script.
-You can ru below) without LogStream installed, fully provisioning the machine as a Worker Node.
+You can r installed, fully provisioning the machine as a Worker Node.

-Although you can specify the download URL when you execute the initial curl command, the LogStream package is not downloaded until the script is
+Although you can specify the download URL when you execute the initial curl command, the LogStream package is not downloaded until the script i

-A Root Access or sudo
+Root Access or sudo